ibm-cloud-docs/power-iaas/pricing.md

 In the following monthly usage example, the customer purchases a {{site.data.keyword.powerSys_notm}} instance that has one core with 8 GB of memory, a 150 GB disk, and is running AIX 7200-03-02, at a base price of $250.57 per month ($0.343 per hour).
 As the month progresses, the customer adds more memory.
 The new price for the LPAR is $339.45 per month ($0.465 per hour).
 The monthly bill is prorated by the hour for the resources deployed.

-All prices mentioned on this page are illustrative and do not represent the actual amounts used for billing.
+All prices that are mentioned on this page are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

 | Hours elapsed in a month  | Amount charged                     | LPAR description                       |